 The pilgrims instead wore late Jacobean-era clothing like doublets, breeches, waistcoats and petticoats in a variety of colors.
 Check out this article titled What Did the Pilgrims Wear? for more information.

-To learn more about the Mayflower pilgrims, check out the following article about the best Mayflower pilgrim books.
+If you want to learn more about the Mayflower pilgrims, check out the following article about the best books about the Mayflower pilgrims.

 Huish, Marcus Borne.
 The American Pilgrim’s Way in England: To Homes and Memorials of the Founders of Virginia, The New England States and Pennsylvania.
 London: The Fine Art Society, 1907.
 Print.